mseri/blog/content/posts/73-mechanizing-mathematics.md

 And last but not least, all of this should be done within a strong ethical framework.
 Here the authors call for a "living statement of ethical principles to guide academic mathematicians and mathematical institutions in their interactions with AI systems and developers".
 Apparently a group of people from the workshop is already working on a first draft.
 I am really looking forward to reading it!

 The manifesto closes with its own call to action.
 Fittingly, it reads ELDeR: Engage, Learn, Discuss, Reflect.
 We are not alone; it is time to stand together.

+## Updates

+Tanya Klowden and Terence Tao released a new preprint [Mathematical methods and human thought in the age of AI](https://arxiv.org/abs/2603.26524v1), that at first glance seems to touch upon similar topics to this post.
+Their reflection hints at a future where AI-based tools are integrated into mathematical workflows, seeing mathematics as a valuable testbed for exploring broader societal impacts.
+But the discussion is far more nuanced, also exploring ideas [akin to what I was writing earlier]({{< relref "72-mathematics-beauty-and-the-shadow-of-ai.md" >}}) and a broad range of ethical considerations.
+If you are interested in the topic, and you are since you have arrived here, it is well worth a closer look.